Limited Submission Policy

 - The criteria used for evaluating the pre-proposals will reflect the criteria stated in the program announcement.

 - The Vice President of Academic Affairs will review the recommendations of the review committee for a final decision.

-- The AVP for ORCS will notify all candidates of the results by email and provide the name(s) of the approved candidate(s) to the Proposal.
+- The Executive Director for ORCS will notify all candidates of the results by email and provide the name(s) of the approved candidate(s) to the Proposal.

 - If there is a conflict with an Emerson unit outside of Academic Affairs, the competing proposals will be reviewed and one selected to forward by the Vice Presidents.

 Unless otherwise noted in the announcement, internal pre-proposals should include:

 - Title of Proposed Project

 - Names, titles, affiliations of PI and co-PIs

 - Brief project description.
 Pay close attention to the program announcement and clearly address the sponsor’s objectives and funding criteria.